 The IB major requires an application to join.
 Students who have completed their pre-Zicklin requirements are eligible to apply, i.e., the same time that you are eligible to enter Zicklin.
 Applications to the IB major are evaluated over the summer for the following fall, and over the winter break for the spring.
 You should apply at the end of the term in which you are finishing the last of your pre-Zicklin requirements.

 Admissions will be based on a holistic evaluation of applicant essays and transcript.
 Students should have a GPA of 3.0 to be competitive for the major, although applicants with a GPA slightly below will still be considered.
+However, the admission committee will take into consideration the extraordinary circumstances of the spring 2020 through spring 2021 semesters.

 Enrollment in the program is subject to a limited number of openings; the typical cohort is 55 students.